nucleuscloud/neosync/README.md

 Neosync will now be available on [http://localhost:3000](http://localhost:3000).

-Neosync is also pre-seeded with connections and jobs to get you started!
+The production compose pre-seeds with connections and jobs to get you started!
 Simply run the generate and sync job to watch Neosync in action!

 ## Kubernetes, Auth Mode and more